-Note: CHEM 410, 411, 412 cannot be counted in the Biology Major or Molecular Biology Major and the Chemistry Minor.
+- Note: CHEM 410, 411, 412 cannot be counted in the Biology Major or Molecular Biology Major and the Chemistry Minor.
 CHEM 340 cannot be counted in both the Environmental Science Major and the Chemistry Minor.
-CHEM 495 cannot count toward a Chemistry minor.
+CHEM 495 cannot count toward a Chemistry minor. - Certain courses within this range may require additional prerequisites, which would increase the total credits required for the minor.